IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ```

 If you override the functions of an existing subclass, like `SessionedGraphQLRoute`, ensure to call `super()` in both so the lifecycle of other potential objects is handled correctly (like opening and closing a DB connection).

+## Testing

+Virga provides a testing plugin, meant for use with pytest, that exposes a few useful mocks and fixtures.
+That list includes:

+- `testing.noct`: Sets up and provides a mock user and relevant tokens for testing authenticated route access via the `mock_user`, `mock_tokens`, and `expired_token` fixtures.
+These are all session-scoped (for now, PRs welcome).